Tech Trek

 Science, Technology, Engineering and Math

-In 2022, 8 girls attended Tech Trek Camp at Sonoma State University.
-One of the camp requirements is that at the end of the week, the girls write a letter to the Branch that sponsored them.
-Click HERE to read their enthusiastic responses to having been chosen to attend this amazing STEM experience
+This year our Branch sent 7 girls to the Tech Trek camps held at Sonoma State University.
+Four attended Camp Franklin in June and three attended Camp Johnson in July.
+At the end of the week, a camp requirement for each girl is to write a letter to the Branch that sponsored them.
+Click HERE to read their enthusiastic responses to having been chosen to attend this amazing STEAM experience.

 For more information about our Tech Trek program, contact Nancy Haiston.